-A cheap whore that got lucky; that’s the general historic consensus on Jeanne Bécu; more commonly known as Madame Du Barry; rival of Marie Antoinette and scandalous mistress of Louis XV.
+A cheap whore that got lucky; that’s the general historic consensus on Jeanne Bécu, more commonly known as Madame Du Barry.
+The rival of Marie Antoinette, scandalous mistress of Louis XV and joke of the French Revolution.

-Its got love, sex and one hell of a leading lady – oh, and at the end the entire cast is beheaded…
+The tale of Madame Du Barry verges on unbelievable.
+This is a story jam packed with love, sex and an EXTRODINARY leading lady – oh, and at the end the entire cast is beheaded…

-Yet despite her salacious birth, Jeanne had a pretty plush upbringing.
+Yet despite her salacious start in life, Jeanne had a priveledged upbringing.

-She worked flogging busted trinkets in the cities dingy side streets, in addition to a ton of other short lived jobs and even shorter lived affairs…
+She worked selling low grade trinkets in the cities dingy side streets.
+In addition to a string of other short lived jobs and even shorter lived affairs…

-It was hard, but Jeanne remembered her small taste of oppulance; she was determined to get that life back and she was happy to work her arse off to get it.
+Just surviving day to day was a struggle, but Jeanne still remembered her small taste of oppulance.
+She was determined to get that life back and was more than happy to work her arse off to get it.

-Soon the back streets of Paris were abuzz about the beautiful and charismatic Jeanne (because gossiping about a hot ransomed passed as prime time entertainment then)
+Her endless jobs, hard work and good looks, caught peoples attention.
+Soon the back streets of Paris were abuzz about the beautiful and charismatic Jeanne.

 A ‘procurer’ of high class mistresses (read, Pimp) Du Barry thought Jeanne would be his crowning jewel and was desperate for her to join his merry band of mistresses.